Hri7566/Hri7566/README.md

 ### About

-I currently have no job and I am a hobbyist developer.
+I currently have no job and I am struggling to survive as a hobbyist developer.

 My Discord account: Hri7566#3409